 Toby Laurent Belson spoke from the perspective of local communities, and Richard Lee, of Reclaim our Spaces, noted the following key points:

 Before the event we started “mapping the mappers”, so we had a map of who is doing what for the 27th, and the basis for a CoP and network.
 That map now includes others interested in Networked City.
 It is available here, password protected, to those on the map.
 Screenshot below.

 Here's our poster describing making connections at different levels:

-The events are partly a response to the new London Smart City initiative, where the team have asked for input to their current "listening exercise".
+The March event was in part a response to the new London Smart City initiative, where the team have asked for input to their current "listening exercise".
 We believe it is important that civil society organisations and citizens can contribute their perspective to plans that currently focus mainly on public and private sectors.